moxorgames/moxorgames.github.io/index.md

   const translations = {
     en: {
       title: "Moxor Games",
-      subtitle: "Indie game developer",
+      subtitle: "Games made with love from Argentina.",
       follow: "Follow us",
       games: "Games",
       game1_title: "Super Brairot Z Italian Power",
-      game1_desc: "A retro action game full of Italian energy.
+      game1_desc: "Pick your favorite and take it to the top.
 Available on Google Play and coming soon to the App Store.",
       game2_title: "Logic Solving",
       game2_desc: "A challenging logic game in development.
 Coming soon!",
       playstore: "Google Play",